 Expectation: Personalise your cover letter and resume every time to ensure it’s crafted specifically for the job.

-Job searching as a fresh graduate:
+Searching for a job as a fresh graduate:

 Expectation: Having a degree will be enough to land you your dream job